mozilla/mozilla-opennews/fellowships/faq.md

 ** What skills and experience are you looking for in a Knight-Mozilla Fellow?**

-The Knight-Mozilla Fellowship program is designed specifically to engage developers, hackers, engineers, technologists, data crunchers, and other people who like to code and bring them into the newsroom as Fellows.
+The <a href="/fellowships">Knight-Mozilla Fellowship</a> program is designed specifically to engage developers, hackers, engineers, technologists, data crunchers, and other people who like to code and bring them into the newsroom as Fellows.
 Fellows have come from a variety of backgrounds including academia, software engineering, open source coding, and newsroom development.

 ** What type of applicants are you looking for? **

-If you have a knack for coding and an interest in contributing your skills to journalistic projects, you should apply.
+If you have a knack for coding and an interest in contributing your skills to journalistic projects, <a href="/fellowships/apply.html">you should apply</a>.
 There is no "typical" Fellow.
 Most of our Fellows did not major in Computer Science.
 Many of our Fellows never visited a newsroom before their Fellowship.

 We are an inclusive program and seek Fellows that reflect the diversity of the communities we serve.
-Women and other under-represented participants in technology are strongly encouraged to apply for a Knight-Mozilla Fellowship.
+Women and other under-represented participants in technology are strongly encouraged to <a href="/fellowships/apply.html">apply for a Knight-Mozilla Fellowship</a>.

 ** I don't speak English very well or live in the U.S. Can I still participate?**